logistc/logistc/README.md

 - 👀 I’m interested in Machine Learning and Deep Learning.
 - 🌱 I’m currently learning Deep Learning.
 - 💞️ I’m looking to collaborate on Deep Learning
-- 📫 How to reach me, My X @wangyjer

 <!---